tmattio/spin-templates/cli/template/CONTRIBUTING.md

 The script will release the current project version on Opam, update the documentation and push a new tag on Github.

+### Releasing

+To create a release and publish it on Opam, first update the `CHANGES.md` file with the last changes and the version that you want to release.
+The, you can run the script `script/release.sh`.
+The script will perform the following actions:

+- Create a tag with the version found in `{{ project_slug }}.opam`, and push it to your repository.
+- Create the distribution archive.
+- Publish the distribution archive to a Github Release.
+- Submit a PR on Opam's repository.

+When the release is published on Github, the CI/CD will trigger the `Release` workflow which will perform the following actions

+- Compile binaries for all supported platforms.
+- Create an NPM release containing the pre-built binaries.
+- Publish the NPM release to the registry.

 ### Repository Structure

 The following snippet describes {{ project_name }}'s repository structure.